commercelayer/commercelayer-docs-api/resources/webhooks/create_webhook.md

 ---
-description: How to create A webhook via API
+description: How to create a webhook via API
 ---

-# Create A webhook
+# Create a webhook

 To create a new webhook, send a `POST` request to the `/api/webhooks` endpoint, passing the resource arguments in the request body.